 A: The Baylor DPT Program recruiting window is typically from July through September each year.
 This year will be a bit shorter due to the new system rollout that Baylor is using.
-Recruiting, selecting and hiring of our associate faculty this early allows those selected to request time off or deconflict their personal schedules, if needed.
+Recruiting, selecting and hiring of our associated faculty this early allows those selected to request time off or deconflict their personal schedules, if needed.

 Q: How do I indicate my interest if the recruitment window is not open?